Domino4Wine/domino4wine-Vagrant-SikuliX/README.md

 Once you are logged in, you can now launch Sikulix from the Desktop Icon.

-#### Bug
+#### Bug with Desktop Icons
-(in the current build, Desktop Icons are broken at this moment) to launch Sikulix Without an desktop Icon run this command:
+(in the current build, Desktop Icons are broken at this moment) T To launch Sikulix Without an desktop Icon run this command in a terminal on the VM:

 ```
 usr/lib/jvm/java-11-openjdk-amd64/bin/java -jar /jars/sikulix.jar